Angelic-Systems/Astral-OS/README.md

-# Angelic-OS-x86_64
+# Astral-OS

 IMPORTANT!
-Angelic-OS is a work in progress and is not yet ready for daily use!
+Astral-OS is a work in progress and is not yet ready for daily use!

 comes pre-installed with the following applications: